 What Is a Front Range Harness?

-The second attachment is on the centre of the dog’s chest.
+The second attachment is at the centre of the dog’s chest.
 This allows better control of dogs who are pullers when out walking and/or jump up when they become excited.
 Front range harnesses are often recommended by trainers and can be used with leads such as a HALTI to attach to both clips at the same time.

 Do harnesses hurt dogs?

 Overall and generally, no, Well designed and proper fitting harnesses should not hurt a dog.
-Good harnesses are often padded with straps spreading pressure on wider surface areas.
+Good harnesses are often padded with straps spreading the pressure on wider surface areas.

-Badly designed harnesses have potential to harm your dog a little, particularly if they pull when on a lead.
+Badly designed harnesses have the potential to harm your dog a little, particularly if they pull when on a lead.
 In these cases try to avoid harnesses where all the strength of the harness is on the back straps.
 This is certainly true if the lead attachment is located at the top of this strap as all the pressure will rely on the strap and may dig into the dog the more he pulls (often resulting in worse pulling behaviour).

 Can I leave a harness on my dog all the time?

 Usually, yes.
 Most harnesses are very safe and are fine left on the dog during the day.
 A lot of people remove them at night out of good practice.
 If your dog is a chewer however, it may be better to remove the harness when not out and about.
-Otherwise the dog may chew the straps either breaking or significantly weakening the dog harness.
+Otherwise, the dog may chew the straps either breaking or significantly weakening the dog harness.